pachun/zbarsdk-oddity/README.md

 [delete you app's /vendor directory just to explicitly take as back to a state file/dir wise that I understand to be **exactly** the same as before we built anything]

+[Now make a new directory and copy the files in this project to that new directory - run those same commands and everything works]

+Now, back to the initial project:

 bundle (I don't think we need this agian, but just to be sure -- looks exactly the same to me as the process earlier)

 rake pod:install